hadelive/order-book/README.md

 ## Why Use Heaps?

 Heaps are a natural choice for implementing an order book, as they allow us to efficiently retrieve the best buy and sell orders from the book.
-The max heap for buy orders ensures that the highest buy order (i.e. the highest bidding price) is always on top, while the min heap for sell orders ensures that the lowest sell order (i.e. the lowest asking price) is always on top.
+The max heap for buy orders ensures that the highest buy order (i.e. the highest bidding Price) is always on top, while the min heap for sell orders ensures that the lowest sell order (i.e. the lowest asking Price) is always on top.
 In addition, heaps have a logarithmic time complexity for both insertion and removal of elements, which makes them a fast and efficient data structure for handling large numbers of orders in real time.

 ## How to Use